 Syphilis is caused by a bacterium called Treponema pallidum.
 Syphilis was once a terrible scourge on mankind because of the severe long term consequences of the infection including insanity and severe heart and vessel disease.
 Now syphilis is readily treated with antibiotics if detected.
 People infected with syphilis pass through 3 stages of illness:

 1. The primary stage is manifested by a sore that may ulcerate.
-It is called a chancre (but is not the same as the chancre of “chancroid”.)
+It is called a chancre (but is not the same as the chancre of “chancroid”, see above.)
 The sore may be present on the genitalia, anus, lips etc. Unfortunately in about 50% of females and 30% of males this primary lesion of early syphilis is not apparent.

 2. In the second stage of syphilis, infected individuals get a rash in the mouth, the palms of the hands and the soles of the feet.
 Sometimes the lymph nodes may also be swollen.